A&S Welcomes New Faculty

 Tandis Bidgoli is an assistant professor in the Department of Geological Sciences.
 She joins the college after serving as a structural geologist and thermochronologist with the Energy Research section of the Kansas Geological Survey at the University of Kansas.
 She earned her PhD in geology at the University of Kansas in 2014.

 Irina Sadovina is a visiting assistant professor in the Department of German and Russian Studies.
-She is a PhD student at the University of Tartu, Estonia, and previously taught Russian in the Department of Slavic Languages and Literatures at the University of Toronto.
+She earned her PhD in comparative literature at the University of Toronto and is pursuing a second PhD in folklore at the University of Tartu, Estonia.
+She previously taught Russian in the Department of Slavic Languages and Literatures at the University of Toronto.

 Alyssa Reichardt joins the college as an assistant professor of history, where her focus is on early America, indigenous history, and early modern empires.
 Reichardt joins the MU history department after a year as a junior visiting fellow at the Center for Humanities and Information at Pennsylvania State University.
 She earned her PhD at Yale University.